Symplectic billiards for pairs of polygons: Introduction

-In contrast to the fully periodic cases, in section \ref{section:kite} we prove in detail that there are quadrilaterals, called crooked kites, where not every orbit is periodic.
-In fact, we show that certain periodic orbits are isolated.
-The set of these kites form an open set in the space of quadrilaterals up to affine transformations.
-While it was ``evident'' using computer simulations that there are examples with non-periodic obits there was, so far, no proof of this fact.
-The proof of the existence of isolated periodic orbits uses an interesting geometric observation about crooked kites.
+The set of these ne-quadrilaterals forms an open set in the space of quadrilaterals up to affine transformations.
+While it was ``evident'' using computer simulations that there are examples with non-periodic orbits there was, so far, no proof of this fact.
+The proof of the existence of isolated periodic orbits uses an interesting geometric observation about ne-quadrilaterals.

-In section \ref{section:necktie} we discuss a pair of convex polygons called the necktie, see Figure \ref{fig:necktie_intro}.
+In Section \ref{section:necktie} we discuss a pair of convex polygons called the necktie, see Figure \ref{fig:necktie_intro}.

+We prove that in this example the symplectic billiard map possesses not a single periodic orbit: